japgolly/scalajs-react/doc/CONFIG.md

 # `.test.warnings.react`

-When using `LegacyReactTestUtils`, this setting can be used to catch React warnings and turn them into exceptions.
+When using `ReactTestUtils` or `LegacyReactTestUtils`, this setting can be used to catch React warnings and turn them into exceptions.

 ### Usage: